lapsrun/laps.run/content/faq.md

 # Q: Are oddball track shapes handled accurately?

 A: Sometimes.
 We intend to handle the most common 80% - not the strange 20%.
-The weirdest shape we automatically identify is rectangular tracks like [Beverly Hills High School](/track/us/ca/beverly-hills-hs/).
-Anything outside our automatic checks will appear as geometry type: "Incorrect Measurement Likely"
+The weirdest shape we automatically identify is rectangular tracks like [Beverly Hills High School]({{< ref "/track/us/ca/beverly-hills-hs.md" >}}).
+Anything outside our automatic checks will appear as geometry type: "Incorrect Measurement Likely".

 # Q: Are inaccuracies possible because you assume most tracks are 400m?